anantn/anantn.github.io/_posts/2016-08-04-ozlo-pokemon-go.md

 ![Ozlo learns about Pokémon GO](/images/2016/ozlo-pokemon-mpm.png)

-Ozlo's capabiltities aren't limited to just rendering maps though - he can choose between a variety of output formats - and we pick the one that's best suited to the medium you're using to communicate with him.
+Ozlo's capabilities aren't limited to just rendering maps though - he can choose between a variety of output formats - and we pick the one that's best suited to the medium you're using to communicate with him.

 ## Why This Matters